 Teenagers who suffer from excessive anxiety experience a broad range of physical symptoms as well.
 They may experience muscle tension, stomachaches, headaches, and fatigue.
 Teens may sweat, hyperventilate, tremble, startle easily and complain of a rapid heartbeat.
 Some teenagers with anxiety can also develop mood disorders or eating disorders.
 Teens who experience persistent anxiety may also experience suicidal feelings or engage in self-destructive behaviors; these situations require immediate attention and treatment.
 Anxious teens may also use alcohol and drugs to self-medicate or self-soothe or develop rituals in an effort to reduce or prevent anxiety.

-Good Nutrition – Your body needs nutritional support to grow and do all things required n an active teen;s life, but especially during times of stress when our bodies are working extra hard to cope with stressors.
-Give you body good, whole foods, and make sure you are eating your fruits and veggies, which contain essential vitamins and minerals like magnesium and omega 3 fatty acids, and cut back on simple carbs, fried food and sugar.
+Good Nutrition – Your body needs nutritional support to grow and do all things required in an active teen’s life, but especially during times of stress when our bodies are working extra hard to cope with stressors.
+Give your body good, whole foods, and make sure you are eating your fruits and veggies, which contain essential vitamins and minerals like magnesium and omega 3 fatty acids, and cut back on simple carbs, fried food, and sugar.